Ain’t No Mountain High Enough, Ain’t No Valley Low Enough

 Temptations Could Never Love In the Temptations classic “I Could Never Love Another (After Loving You),” the singer’s lover has just told him that she is leaving and he begs her to stay, pleading he could never love another.
 Many sources explain that the song, and in particular the line, “You’ve taken away my reason for livin’,” were based on a true story.

 To the degree the backstory is true, though, we can never really know.
 Penzabene wrote the great song, and it seems he felt that heartbreak.
 But suicide is a complicated act.
 If everyone who is deeply heartbroken killed herself or himself, our species would have died out long ago.
-No doubt Penzabene’s feelings about his loss contributed to his final act, but I suspect there is more to the story.
+No doubt Penzabene’s feelings about his loss contributed to his final act, but one could probably point to other things too regarding the young father, like reportedly he was losing his sight at the time due to a head injury.
+So, I suspect there is more to the story than someone was heartbroken, wrote a sad song, and then killed himself.

-Penzabene’s wife Helga Penzabene has tried to set the record straight by clarifying that Rodger did not kill himself over her.
+Penzabene’s wife Helga Penzabene at the time was very young herself, caring for the couple’s two young sons, Rodger Jr. and 10-month-old Carl.
+Since then, she has tried to set the record straight by clarifying that Rodger did not kill himself over her.
 In 2012, she wrote in the comments to a post on Elvis Needs Boats that she was alive and well, living in Mount Clemens, Michigan.
-She has remarried twice, most recently divorced, and she still sings.
+She has remarried twice, most recently divorced, and she still sang.
 She reported that she was working on a book about her life with Rodger.
-Hopefully it will help clear up the full story about him.

-I suspect, though, that whatever is written in the book, many will still choose to believe the less complex heartbroken suicide version.
+I suspect, though, that whatever might have been written in a book, many would still choose to believe the less complex heartbroken suicide version.
 We need tragic heroes, and the song is too good and the Temptations too awesome to believe that the songwriter did not kill himself after losing his reason for living.

 Check out other posts in our series “The Story Behind the Song.”
 What is your favorite heartbreak song?
 Leave your two cents in the comments.